harinandanmv/android-db-connection/README.md

 ## 🙌 Contributions

-Feel free to fork this repository and add enhancements like:
+You can improve this app by adding:
 - 🔒 Input validation
 - 🧠 Login authentication
-- 💾 Use of Room Database
+- 💾 Migration to Room Database
-- 🎨 UI improvements with Material Design
+- 🎨 Material Design UI improvements

 ---

-> ✨ Learn by building — this simple app is a great starting point for mastering local database handling in Android!
+> ✨ Learn by building — this CRUD app is a great starting point to master SQLite in Android!